The Louvre and the Musee d’Orsay are amazing, but where do you go if you’ve been there, done that? Well, the smaller museums in Paris are even better.

-The Marmottan-Monet is my absolute favorite museum in Paris.
+The Marmottan-Monet is my absolute favorite small museum in Paris.
 It’s tucked away off the beaten path (but still very accessible by metro) in a leafy, quiet residential arrondissement.

 It reminds me of the Isabella Stewart Gardner in Boston, or the Frick in New York: an eclectic but talented collector’s home.
 Filled with Second Empire furniture and medieval bibles, the top two floors are beautiful and opulent.